StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/export-a-case-to-misp.md

 ''' info "Manual export to MISP only"
     You must manually export cases to MISP, as each case requires individual review.
 Only [imports can be automated](../../../administration/misp.md).

+Once exported to MISP, any updates to the case IOCs will be automatically synchronized with MISP, requiring no manual intervention.

 ## Procedure

 1. [Locate the case you want to export](../cases/search-for-cases/find-a-case.md).